 What’s worse, smartphones have a much swifter release cycle than cameras.
-So that top-line model you splashed the cash on usually only stay current for around 12 months.
-However, the flipside of that is that if you’re prepared to wait and pick up last year’s phone (or even older), then you can get a much better deal, without having to compromise too much on hardware and features.
+So that top-line model you splashed the cash on usually only stays current for around 12 months.
+However, the flipside of that is if you’re prepared to wait and pick up last year’s phone (or older), then you can get a much better deal without having to compromise too much on hardware and features.

-To save even more money, it pays to look at the second hand market.
+To save even more money, it pays to look at the second-hand market.
 You might be surprised at the bargains you can find.
-With lots of people keen to ditch their existing phones as soon as the new one comes out, you’ll often find a flurry of availability close to release dates.
-On occasion you might even find this year’s current models sold on quickly by those who get bored easily!
+With lots of people keen to ditch their existing phones as soon as new one comes out, you’ll often find a flurry of availability close to release dates.
+On occasion, you might even find this year’s current models sold on quickly by those who get bored easily!

-With that in mind, it might be true that you have your own old gear lying around waiting to be traded in.
-You can find second-hand phones via private sellers on eBay, Facebook Marketplace and Gumtree, but we’d always exercise caution when dealing with this kind of outlet.
+If you have your own old gear lying around waiting to be traded in, you can find second-hand phones via private sellers on eBay, Facebook Marketplace and Gumtree, but we’d always exercise caution when dealing with this kind of outlet.
 For more peace of mind, you can try going directly to the manufacturer, or second-hand retailers such as Music Magpie or Envirofone.
 Even Amazon sells second-hand now too.

-There’s a lot to take in when it comes to choosing the best smartphone, never mind adding navigating around second-hand too.
-Which is where we come in.
+There’s a lot to take in when it comes to choosing the best smartphone, never mind adding navigating around second-hand.
+That is where we come in.
 I’ve selected some of the best older models that you can pick up second-hand right now, but you’ll also find some tips on what to look for when shopping for used models.

 Quick list

-- iPhone 12 Pro Max – buy now
+- iPhone 15 Pro Max – Buy now

-- Google Pixel 7 Pro – buy now
+- Google Pixel 9 Pro – Buy now

 Amateur Photographer verdict

-iPhones tend to hold their value much better than Android counterparts, so you’ll never see the biggest savings when it comes to Apple devices.
-However, you’ll still save a hefty chunk of change compared to the latest model, with second-hand prices of the 2022 iPhone 14 Pro Max being as cheap as £600 in some places.
+iPhones tend to hold their value much better than their Android counterparts, so you’ll never see the biggest savings when it comes to Apple devices.
+However, you’ll still save a hefty chunk of change compared to the latest model, with second-hand prices of the 2024 iPhone 16 Pro Max being as cheap as $700/£700 in some places.
 You’ll likely also find that you’ll get a decent price for it should you decide to sell it on again at some point, too.

-Try stepping back even further to the iPhone 13 Pro Max if your budget is tighter still – there are deals starting at £450.
+Try stepping back even further to the iPhone 14 Pro if your budget is tighter still – there are deals starting at around £360-400.

-Read our full iPhone 14 Pro review here.
+Read our full iPhone 16 Pro Max review here.

 Also consider: